Floquet analysis of a superradiant many-qutrit refrigerator: Full Counting Statistics

 \section{Full Counting Statistics}

-We are interested in the flow of energy out of or into the reservoirs and therefore we sketch the microscopic derivation of the counting field formalism from Ref.~\cite{esposito2009a}.
+We are interested in the flow of energy out of or into the reservoirs and therefore we sketch the microscopic derivation of the counting field formalism from Ref.~\cite{esposito2009a} specific to the statistics of energy exchanges here.
 The method can be used to extract also higher moments like noise, but we are most interested in the current here.
 Furthermore, we consider just one reservoir here, but the method can be extended to multiple ones in a straightforward way.
 Also generalizations to other observables than the bath energy like particle number or spin are possible, the only requirement being the assumption that the bath observable commutes with the bath Hamiltonian.

 The scheme employs a two-point measurement scheme, where at time $t=0$ we measure the energy of the reservoir, leading to outcome $E_\ell$ after which -- with the spectral representation $H_B = \sum_\ell E_\ell \ket{\ell}\bra{\ell}$ -- the reservoir density matrix is projected onto